 2. Imperative Sentences

-Imperative sentences are a lot like declarative sentences.
-However, an imperative sentence is a command as opposed to a general statement.
-Here are a couple of examples.
+Imperative sentences are very similar to declarative sentences because they also end with a period.
+However, an imperative sentence is a command (or a more assertive sentence) as opposed to a general statement.

 - Do your homework.

 - Walk the dog before you leave for school.